kunnub/Project-Management/README.md

    - Monitor newsletter subscriptions.

 ### Contact
-For any queries or suggestions, feel free to contact the developer:
+For any queries or suggestions, feel free to contact me:

--Email: <a href="mail-to:kunalbobde19@gmail.com">E-Mail</a>
+-E-mail: <a href="mailto:kunalbobde19@gmail.com">Mail Me</a>
 -GitHub Profile: <a href="https://github.com/kunnub" >GitHub</a>